apache/tvm/relax_spec.md

 Program ::= IRModule(funcs: {GlobalVar: Function|PrimFunc})
 ```

+### Notes on `derive_func`

-*The `derive_func` field of `FuncStructInfo` is a macro in the meta-language: Given a function call and the variable mapping context, return the `StructInfo` of the result.
+The `derive_func` field of `FuncStructInfo` is a macro in the meta-language: Given a function call and the variable mapping context, return the `StructInfo` of the result.
 This field is used only at compile time for reasoning about the `StructInfo` of calls to `ExternFunc`s.

+### Notes on `DataType` and Related Terminology

+The representation of datatypes, `DataType`, in the above AST is taken directly from TIR.
+However, the usage of datatypes in Relax is more restricted than in TIR.
+1. The `lanes` field for the `Int`, `UInt`, and `Float` datatypes must always be 1; we do not directly consider vectorized values in Relax.
+2. The `lanes` field for the `Handle` datatype must always be 0, indicating that it is `Void` (see below).
+The `bits` field for `Handle` should always be set to 64 (it will not be used by Relax).

+We also define the following special notation for datatypes, to be used in the rest of the specification:
+1. `Bool()`: This is shorthand for `UInt(bits=1, lanes=1)`, since TIR does not have a separate Boolean type.
+"True" refers to a value of 1 in this datatype and "false" refers to a value of 0.
+For convenience, we will refer to Boolean values as a separate datatype in the specification, due to their significance in `If` nodes.
+2. `Void()`: This is shorthand for `Handle(bits=64, lanes=0)`.
+TIR uses this datatype to refer to opaque objects; in Relax, it is used to denote an unknown datatype.

 ## Expression Survey